 What is Dementia?

 Dementia isn’t a or disease, but a conglomeration of symptoms.
-You might associate dementia with memory loss, and that is one of the signs; however, there are many more symptoms of dementia.
+You might associate dementia with memory loss.
+That is one of the signs; however, there are many other symptoms of dementia.
 It impacts how a person functions on a daily basis and severely affects their cognitive functioning.
-Dementia can impact a person’s executive functioning skills, excellent motor function, and cause the person to have personality shifts.
-A person suffering from the about dementia may be moody and engage in unpredictable behavior.
+Dementia can impact a person’s executive functioning skills, motor function, and cause the person to have personality shifts.
+A person suffering from dementia may be moody and engage in unpredictable behavior.
 They might display strange thinking or act erratically.

 Memory loss or impairment is one of the most commons symptoms of dementia.
 A person who has the condition will struggle to remember common words for objects or the names of people they love.
 It can be disturbing to the individuals loved ones to see them struggle to recognize those who are close to them.
-There are many more symptoms that show that a person may be experiencing dementia.
+Here are some of the other symptoms that a person with dementia may experience.

 Symptoms of Dementia